On the saddle point of a zero-sum stopper vs. singular-controller game: Problem setting

 It will be shown in the next sections that indeed it is optimal for the controller to only exert control when the state dynamics $(t+s,X^{\nu;x}_s)$ visits $\cM$.
 Notice that by construction $\cC\cap(\{T\}\times\cO)=\varnothing$ because $v(T,x)=g(T)$ for all $x\in\cO$.
 Instead, by the same argument, $\cI\cap(\{T\}\times\cO)=\{T\}\times\cO$ because $v_x(T,x)=0$ for all $x\in\cO$.

 \begin{remark} In addition to the assumptions from \cite{bovo2023c,bovo2022variational}, in our Assumption \ref{ass:1a} we specify assumptions on the coefficients of the SDE that will be used to show convexity in the space variable of the value function $v$.
+In particular, Assumption \ref{ass:1a} implies that the boundary of the set $\cO$ is non-attainable in finite time by the uncontrolled dynamics $X^0$ (hence the null control $\nu\equiv 0$ is admissible).
+That can be seen as follows \begin{itemize} \item When $\cO=\R$, linear growth of $\mu$ and $\sigma$ implies $X^0_t\in\cO$ for all $t\in[0,T]$, $\P$-a.s. \item When $\cO=(0,\infty)$, linear growth of $\mu$ and $\sigma$ implies $X^0_t<\infty$ for all $t\ge 0$, $\P$-a.s.
+Convexity of $\mu$ and $\mu(0)=0$ imply $\mu(x)\ge \mu_x(0)x$ for all $x\ge 0$; then, for all $t\ge 0$,